kajal-005/demo-repo/README.md

 # demo-repo
-This is a Demo repository
+This is a Demo repository.